challengepost/saddlebag/README.md

 ### AssetHost

-When it comes time to add CDN and/or cookie-free domains to serve assets from, the logic to set `config.controller.asset_host` can get pretty messy.
-AssetHost makes easy to point your assets to add multiple subdomains, secure asset hosts and gracefully handle asset pipeline compilation.
+When it comes time to add CDN and/or cookie-free domains to serve assets, the logic to set `config.controller.asset_host` can get pretty messy.
+AssetHost makes it easy to point your assets to hosts with multiple subdomains, secure hosts and gracefully handle asset pipeline compilation.

 ```ruby